Tour du Mont Blanc

 The starting point is Chamonix (France).
 This charming Alpine town is dominated by the mighty Mont Blanc massif with tumbling glaciers visible from the main street.
 There are many attractions including the Aguille Du Midi cablecar with its stupendous views and restaurant, the glacier express railway, and whitewater rafting right in the town.
 Plus Europe’s best selection of outdoor gear shops along its attractive streets.

-How long does it take to hike the Tour du Mont Blanc Trek?
+How long does it take to hike the Tour du Mont Blanc?

-For the full guided circuit trek allow 13 days in total: 10 days of walking, plus a rest day and arrival and departure days.
+The full guided circuit trek is 13 days in total: 10 days of walking, plus a rest day and arrival and departure days.
 Daily distances range from 12–20km with a total distance of 170km.
-Our 8-day Highlights trip is a condensed version of the full circuit trek.
+Our 8-day Highlights Trip is a condensed version of the full circuit trek.
 We use vehicle transfers along some of the valley sections but still take in all the passes and highlights of the full circuit.

 What are the highlights of hiking the Tour du Mont Blanc Trek?